 Interest rate risk is the potential for financial loss caused by fluctuations in fair value or future cash flows of financial instruments because of changes in market interest rates.
-The Society is exposed to this risk through its mortgage payable as the long-term debt bears fixed interest rates.
+The Society is not exposed to any significant interest rate risk.